chnd777/moneyManager/README.md

-# moneyManager
+# MoneyManager
 moneytrackerApp
-This is a simple app where you save your transations and tracking it.
+This is a simple app where you can track your transactions and manage your expenses.